How to Hang Platters and Plates

 Creating a cozy, welcoming home does not have to be stressful or cost a fortune.
 You certainly don’t have to buy out your home decor store to be “finished” in a day!
 Rather, creating a home takes place over time, as you cultivate your style.

-One of my favorite wall treatments is the decorative platter display hanging in our breakfast room.
+One of my favorite wall treatments is the decorative platter display hanging in our breakfast nook.
 I wanted it to add a little interest to the room, so I used vintage platters to give it a collected-over-time feel.

 A few years ago at our previous home, I created a platter wall display over our piano.
 I absolutely loved the texture and dimension it added to the space.

-Where to Find Plates for Art
+Where Can I Find Plates for Art?

-Start by shopping your own house.
+- Start by shopping your own house.
 You may be surprised at what you find!
 Pull out any dishes you may want to use, even if you’re not sure they’ll work together.

-Remember, plates hung in a wall display don’t have to match.
+- Remember, plates hung in a wall display don’t have to match.
 It’s all up to your personal preference and style.

-You may have enough dishes already.
+- You may have enough dishes already.
 If you decide you’d like a few more, you don’t have to spend a lot of money on them.
-I found the platters for my first plate wall for less than $3 each!

-Check out Facebook Marketplace, local shops, garage sales, and thrift stores.
-The beauty of a plate wall is that you can add to it over time.
+- The beauty of a plate wall is that you can add to it over time.
 So even if you only have a few pieces to start with, you can add to it as you find more.
 Patience is the key!

-How to Design a Plate Wall
+Designing a Plate Wall

-If possible, mark off an area the same dimensions as the wall you’ll be filling – you can use painter’s tape for easy removal.
+- If possible, mark off an area the same dimensions as the wall you’ll be filling – you can use painter’s tape for easy removal.
 Rearrange the dishes into different layouts within the area you’ve marked.

-It may be easiest to start with the largest pieces first, then fill in with smaller plates.
+- It may be easiest to start with the largest pieces first, then fill in with smaller plates.
 However, there are no rules here, so feel free to play with the layout until you find one you love!

-Try a symmetrical layout that is the same on both sides.
+- Try a symmetrical layout that is the same on both sides.
 Or go asymmetrical for a more laid back and free flowing design.
 Either way works and looks stunning!

-Now that you’ve chosen your dishes, you’ll be able to decide which type of plate hangers you’ll need.
-There are two popular options, each with pros and cons.
+Now that you’ve chosen your dishes and laid them out like you envision, you’ll be able to decide which type of plate hangers you’ll need.

 Disc Plate Hanger

-The main advantage of the disc plate hanger is that it is invisible once hung.
+- The main advantage of the disc plate hanger is that it is invisible once hung.
 Since it sticks to the back of the plate, it can’t be seen once you’re all finished.
 It gives this project a clean, simple look.

-They are perfect for dishes with flat surfaces on the back, such as large bowls, platters, and plates.
+- They are perfect for dishes with flat surfaces on the back, such as large bowls, platters, and plates.
 They don’t work as well if the dishes have a rim or feet that stick out, since the disc has to be able to lay flat against the wall.

-A single 5 1/2″ disc plate hanger can hold up to 7 pounds, but you should check your specific hanger for weight limits, just to be sure.
+- A single 5 1/2″ disc plate hanger can hold up to 7 pounds, but you should check your specific hanger for weight limits, just to be sure.
 Another plus about this type of wall plate holder is that you can use more than one on large dishes, if necessary.

-This type isn’t quite as conducive when it comes to taking the dishes off the wall for use.
+- This type isn’t quite as conducive when it comes to taking the dishes off the wall for use.
 There will still be a disc attached to the back.
 You can still use the dishes for serving, but you’ll need to carefully clean them by hand afterward, to keep from getting water on the disc.

 Wire Plate Wall Hanger

-Another type of plate hanger is a 4-pronged wire hanger.
+- Another type of plate hanger is a 4-pronged wire hanger.
 This design has springs that can stretch to fit the size of your plate or dish, and hooks that fit around the edge.

-This type of wall plate holder is slightly visible, with the four hooks showing from the front.
+- This type of wall plate holder is slightly visible, with the four hooks showing from the front.
 They’re not overpowering, however, and they can even contribute to a more vintage feel.

-This type of hanger works perfectly for dishes you want to use.
-Since the dishes are held in place by hooks on springs, there is nothing actually attached to the dishes themselves.
+- Since the dishes are held in place by hooks on springs, there is nothing actually attached to the dishes themselves.

-Note that this type of wall plate holder often runs small, so you may want to purchase the next size up.
+- Note that this type of wall plate holder often runs small, so you may want to purchase the next size up.

 How to Hang a DIY Plate Wall